 This is the comparison that matters if you are working in Gibraltar and deciding which side of the border to live on.
 Gibraltar utility bills hit harder than most people expect for such a small place.

 In Gibraltar, a water bill for a studio or one-bedroom flat runs £30 to £60 per month.
 For a two to four bedroom place, expect £40 to £100.
 Electricity is roughly the same range.
-So for a standard two-bed flat in Gibraltar, you could be looking at £80 to £200 per month just for water and electricity before you have turned on the internet or heating.
+So for a standard two-bed flat in Gibraltar, you could be looking at £80 to £200 per month just for water and electricity before you factor in internet or heating.

 In La Linea, the same utilities cost roughly 40% to 60% less.
 Spain's average electricity bill sits around €70 to €100 per month for a typical home, and water averages €15 to €35 per month.
 In La Linea specifically, bills tend to fall at the lower end of Spanish averages because property sizes are smaller and the climate is mild enough that you barely need heating for most of the year.

-At the current exchange rate, that means La Linea utilities are consistently cheaper even before you factor in rent savings.
-The real kicker is water.
-Gibraltar's water bills are surprisingly high for a territory that literally catches rainwater on the rock face.
-La Linea's water comes from the Guadiaro river system and costs a fraction of Gibraltar's prices.
+At the current exchange rate, La Linea utilities are consistently cheaper even before you factor in rent savings.
+The real difference shows up in water.
+Gibraltar's water bills are surprisingly high for a territory its size.
+La Linea's water comes through Aqualia, operating under the ARCGISA concession of the Mancomunidad del Campo de Gibraltar, and costs a fraction of what Gibraltar residents pay.

 What Does Electricity Cost in La Linea?